Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 That settled it.
 Yan scrubbed his hands diligently, and only once Jooyun was satisfied did they go ahead.

-The two traded knives---Yan handed Jooyun one of his Werne-blade knives of manhood, while Jooyun’s was steel with a drop point.
+The two traded knives - Yan handed Jooyun one of his Werne-blade knives of manhood, while Jooyun’s was steel with a drop point.
 He’d learned that from his secret *‘book’* he got from Hoeff when Professor Daniel wasn’t looking.
 It had pictures!

-With knives traded, the two men squared off, and solemnly bloodied their hands, which had to be more of an ordeal for Jooyun than for Yan---Human hands were soft and sensitive.
+With knives traded, the two men squared off, and solemnly bloodied their hands, which had to be more of an ordeal for Jooyun than for Yan - Human hands were soft and sensitive.
 Jooyun claimed to be able to feel the tiny patterns in smooth wood or leather, wheres any of the People quickly got hard hands that were tough enough to climb the trees.

 If there was a moment’s hesitation on Jooyun’s part before they clasped hands, palm to palm, nobody commented.